 Notwithstanding the provisions of Class L of Part 7 and Class A and Class B of Part 17 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order 2015 (as amended) (or any order revoking, re-enacting or modifying that Order), no fixed or mobile plant, machinery, buildings, structures, erections or private ways shall be erected, extended, installed, rearranged, replaced or altered within the site without the approval of the Mineral Planning Authority.

+This condition should prevent any permitted activity which would add to environmental harm, given the proposal is at the limits of such harm, it should for example preclude motorsports and other temporary uses.

 Reason: To protect the visual amenity of the site and the surrounding area, in accordance with Policies MLP 28 and MLP 33 of the adopted Worcestershire Minerals Local Plan, Policies WCS 12 and WCS 14 of the adopted Worcestershire Waste Core Strategy, and Policies SP.20 and DM.24 of the adopted Wyre Forest District Local Plan.